kajinic/DTUR101/README.md

 -   Ly202-R8107-LIFE 1pm - 5pm

 We will start with going over the results of the midway evaluation.
-Then we will expand on the topics of correlation and covariance. <!-- We have now demonstrated that there is a correlation between the `height` and `shoe_size` variables in out test data set.
-Based on this, we will create a model for how `height` and `shoe_size` are connected.-->
+Then we will expand on the topics of correlation and covariance.

 **Class Curriculum**